ziman/pictionary/README.md

 Overlay:
 1. pickWord (either words or show drawer)
 2. gameEnd (scoreboard for game with boss new game)
-3. Points at roundEnd (scoreboard for round)
+3. Points at roundEnd (scoreboard for round) + show word 4.
-4.

  general